Meli10/Rocket-Browser/README.md

 ## News:
-Rocket Browser v0.1.0-alpha is now available for download.
+Rocket Browser v0.1.0-alpha is now available for download!
+Head over to the releases tab and download it now.

 ## Known Issues: